 Also, with high unemployment, policymakers cannot simply consider increasing interest rates, as it would further intensify the recession.
 Hence, investors and speculators stop anticipating an increase in interest rates despite a high inflation rate.
 Consequently, the currency of the economy starts losing value against other major foreign currencies, further fuelling inflation.

-The Federal Reserve once again dropped interest rates close to zero and started buying long-term bonds and inflated its balance sheet to mitigate the sharp decline in the unemployment rate due to the COVID-19 pandemic.
+More recently, the Federal Reserve dropped interest rates close to zero, started buying long-term bonds and inflated its balance sheet to mitigate the sharp decline in the unemployment rate due to the COVID-19 pandemic.

-In Australia, the RBA actually implemented quantitative easing for the first time ever in 2020, in response to the Coronavirus crisis.
+In Australia, the RBA actually implemented quantitative easing for the first time ever in 2020, also in response to the coronavirus crisis.